 Legal Matters.
-Chapman and Cutler LLP, 320 South Canal Street, Chicago, Illinois 60606, acts as counsel for the trust and has passed upon the legality of the units.
+Chapman and Cutler LLP, 320 South Canal Street, Chicago, Illinois 60606, acts as counsel for the trusts and has passed upon the legality of the units.

 Independent Registered Public Accounting Firm.
-The statement of financial condition, including the Trust Portfolio, appearing herein, has been audited by Grant Thornton LLP, an independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and is included in reliance on such report given on the authority of such firm as experts in accounting and auditing.
+The statements of financial condition, including the Trust Portfolios, appearing herein, have been audited by Grant Thornton LLP, an independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and are included in reliance on such report given on the authority of such firm as experts in accounting and auditing.

-GUGGENHEIM DEFINED PORTFOLIOS GUGGENHEIM PORTFOLIO PROSPECTUS-PART B SEPTEMBER 15, 2023
+GUGGENHEIM DEFINED PORTFOLIOS GUGGENHEIM PORTFOLIO PROSPECTUS-PART B NOVEMBER 15, 2023